Select a language:

 Budget requests are reviewed and analyzed to prior year trends, the Five-Year Strategic Financial Plan, and the economic forecasts provided by organizations such as Chapman University or UCLA.
 Recommendations on the resulting budgets are then made to the Chief Financial Officer and County Executive Officer.
 The budget is compiled, balanced, and, upon completion of the final review, a Recommended Budget is publicly published and prepared for the Public Budget Hearings in June.

 Discretionary funds are not restricted/dedicated for a specific purpose or passed through the state or federal government to carry out their programs at a local level.
-This represents about 11% ($1.0 billion) of the total funding included in the FY 2023-24 Recommended Budget.
-This is also referred to as General Purpose Revenue (GPR) or Net County Cost (NCC).
+This represents about 11% ($1.1 billion) of the total funding included in the FY 2024-25 Recommended Budget.
+This is also referred to as General Purpose Revenue (GPR) and is used to fund Net County Cost (NCC).

 Departments receive NCC allocations, approved by the Board, for programs and activities which are not funded by specific, dedicated revenue streams.
 While GPR does not have the specific limitations associated with the dedicated and non-discretionary revenue sources, the County uses GPR to meet its mandated services requirements that are not fulfilled by the state and federal governments such as funding match requirements for Community Services programs and operational expenses of the Public Protection and General Government Services departments.